ibmresilient/resilient-community-apps/res_virustotal/README.md

 - Use the `VirusTotal` function from the VirusTotal app for SOAR.

 NOTE: Automatic playbook `VirusTotal: Scan for Hits Automatic (PB)` replaces the rule `VirusTotal: Scan` and the workflow `VirusTotal: Scan Hits` in the VirusTotal content package v1.0.0.
 Once the 1.1 VirusTotal content package is installed, the old rule and workflow can be deleted or disabled.
-The manual playbook `VirusTotal: Scan (PB)` is new with the v1.1 release of the content package.
+The manual playbook `VirusTotal: Scan for Hits (PB)` is new with the v1.1 release of the content package.

-Here is are example hits created by the `VirusTotal: Scan for Hits Automatic (PB)` playbook:
+Here is an example of a hit created by the `VirusTotal: Scan for Hits Automatic (PB)` playbook:
 ![Hits](./screenshots/vt-artifact-hit.png)

 ![Hits](./screenshots/vt-artifact-hit-2.png)